 Brown recluse spiders can be dangerous to humans due to their venom.
 They are not something you want in your home.

 If a brown recluse gets into your home, it is most likely going to make its web in a place like a box, closet, attic, basement or crawl space.
 They are interested in undisturbed places.
-You also want to check any shoes that haven't been worn in a while in case any brown recluses are hiding in them.
+It’s also a good idea to check any shoes that haven't been worn in a while in case any brown recluses are hiding in them.

 While it can be easy for spiders to get into your house, there are some steps you can take to reduce the chances.
 One important thing you can do is keep shrubs and trees trimmed away from your house, especially if there are any branches hanging over your roof.
 Should you find that these creepy crawlies have already made their way inside, calling a western pest control professional is the best way to get them out.

-Raccoons are attracted by food and garbage and might enter your house through a chimney or attack.
+Raccoons are attracted by food and garbage and might enter your house through a chimney or attic.
 These large wild animals can cause property damage and are common carriers of rabies.

 To keep raccoons away, put trash cans in sealed areas like a shed or garage.
 Also, seal any points of entry they could use and put mesh over chimney tops.